Data-Backed Rankings, VA Access, Affordability, and Tax Policy

 Data Highlights: Where Each City Really Shines

-The overall ranking is useful, but many Veterans care more about a single factor: being around other Veterans, limiting housing costs, or maximizing healthcare access.
-These “best of” lists cut across all 605 metros in the dataset.
+The overall ranking is useful, but many Veterans care most about a single factor: being around other Veterans, limiting housing costs, or maximizing healthcare access.
+These best-of lists cut across all 605 metros in the dataset.

 Cities with the Highest Veteran Population per Capita